Does pet insurance cover pre-existing conditions?

 Pet insurance coverage for pre-existing conditions

 Unfortunately, most pet insurance policies do not cover pre-existing conditions.
-If your pet has a medical issue before you purchase insurance, treatment for that condition will typically not be covered.
+If your pet has a medical issue before you purchase insurance, your insurance provider will typically not cover treatment for that condition — at least for a specified period.
 However, pet insurance companies have different policies, so check your policy carefully for details.

 Classifications for pre-existing conditions